Echo Vascular Technician: Job Duties and Requirements

 Nuclear Medicine Technologist

-These techs earned median wages of $70,180 in 2012, according to the BLS, in jobs where they administer radioactive drugs to patients and then use a scanner to create bodily images.
+These techs earned median wages of $73,360 in 2015, according to the BLS, in jobs where they administer radioactive drugs to patients and then use a scanner to create bodily images.
 Their training usually involves either an associate's or bachelor's degree in this field; some states require licensing.
-Per the BLS, faster than average increases in these positions, at 20% growth, were projected from 2012 through 2022.
+Per the BLS, slower than average increases in these positions, at 2% growth, were projected from 2014 through 2024.